Breathing circuit: Medical

-Mapelson classification
+Mapleson classification

-The British physicist and physiologist William Mapelson developed a classification in 1954 which divided semi-closed breathing systems into five groups named A to E, with a sixth group F subsequently being added.
+The British physicist and physiologist William Mapleson developed a classification in 1954 which divided semi-closed breathing systems into five groups named A to E, with a sixth group F subsequently being added.
 They include a reservoir that can hold fresh gas, exhaled gas, or a mix of both depending on the system and the mode of ventilation.
 They vary in their efficiency, in that some need wastefully higher fresh gas flows in certain situations to ensure that carbon dioxide is removed safely, avoiding rebreathing that can lead to hypercapnia.
-Those classified as Mapelson A are the most efficient for unassisted continuous spontaneous ventilation, while D, E and F systems are more efficient for assisted ventilation.
+Those classified as Mapleson A are the most efficient for unassisted continuous spontaneous ventilation, while D, E and F systems are more efficient for assisted ventilation.